thecolngroup/alphavec/README.md

 Alphavec is a fast, minimalist, and cost-aware backtester inspired by https://github.com/Robot-Wealth/rsims.

-The backtest input is the natural output of a typical quant research process, simply 2 datframes, one of strategy weights, and one of asset prices.
+The backtest input is the natural output of a typical quant research process, simply 2 dataframes, one of strategy weights, and one of asset prices.

 Suport is also provided for optimising the weights using a trade buffer heuristic.